What is copyright?

 The use of the work does not harm the rights holder’s ability to market or sell the work.

 The amount that has been used is reasonable and appropriate.

-Copying under fair dealing always requires an acknowledgement to be provided.
+When copying under fair dealing, an acknowledgement has to be provided.

 Lecturers teaching on QAHE franchised programmes in partnership with London Metropolitan University, Middlesex University, Ulster University, Solent University and the University of Roehampton can rely on the CLA HE licence for copying certain publications from those Universities' collections, including for student use.